 June 15th, 2010:

-There are two additional photos available from this awards ceremony here and here.
+There are two additional photos available from this awards ceremony, which you can view here and here.

 August 26th, 2010:

-In this photo, Sandy Hook Assistant Principal Jennifer Sinal – whose hiring that year is covered in depth here, in Part Nine – greets kindergarten students during their preschool year visit:
+In this photo, Sandy Hook Assistant Principal Jennifer Sinal—whose hiring that year is covered in depth in Part Nine—greets kindergarten students during their preschool year visit:

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-dated/i-c9LsXNt/A

-I’ve included this seemingly mundane photo for two important reasons (not including the obvious: that it shows an incoming kindergarten class at an allegedly closed elementary school):
+I’ve included this seemingly mundane photo for two important reasons (aside from the obvious: it shows an incoming kindergarten class at an allegedly closed elementary school):

 Inspection of the vehicles in the parking lot in front of the school shows that they are parked in the wrong direction (which should have been nose-in), given the arrangement for driving into the lot.
 The image itself suggests of a group of drivers methodically filling up the lot with used or abandoned cars, driving straight into the designated parking places without regard for how they should have been arranged.

-But here we have proof that they had been parking this way for years.
+But here we have proof that they’d been parking this way for years.

-The Newtown Bee also included a second photo from the visit, which you can find here:
+The Newtown Bee also published a second photo from the visit, which can be found here:

 September 1st, 2010:

-Note: The previous three photographs were all originally included in an article titled “Educators And Students Upbeat As The New School Year Begins”, published in The Newtown Bee on September 3rd, 2010.
+Note: The previous three photographs were originally featured in an article titled “Educators And Students Upbeat As The New School Year Begins,” published in The Newtown Bee on September 3rd, 2010.

 September 21st, 2010: